-Our first year covers writing and editing between October 1 2011 and October 1 2012.
-You’re welcome to submit entries to us from July 1st on if you’re sure about their quality.
-The deadline for entries is Friday, October 26, 23.59 hrs, 2012.
+The 2013 edition covers writing and editing between October 1 2012 and November 29 2013.
+You’re welcome to submit entries to us from September 9 2013 if you’re sure about their quality.
+The deadline for entries is November 29, 23.59 hrs, 2013.

-In November, a preparatory committee of judges will start sifting through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to reduce the number of entries to no more than six in each category.
+In December, a preparatory committee of judges will start sifting through entries – ordering translations, consulting observers from journalism university departments, foreign-based correspondents and trusted observers in order to reduce the number of entries to no more than six in each category.
 They’ll publish short lists on the awards website.

-At a prearranged time during January and early February 2013.
+At a prearranged time during January and early February 2014.

 Sir Harold Evans, the iconic former editor of the Sunday Times in London, now editor-at-large for Thomson-Reuters, is the chairman of the panel of judges.
 Sylvie Kaufman, former editor of Le Monde, Joergen Ejboel, former editor of Jyllands-Posten, and Yevgenia Albats, Editor in Chief and CEO of the Moscow-based political weekly The New Times will join him on the panel.
 A new judge will be announced at the beginning of September 2013.